 Interest rates are going up.
-The Federal Reserve hiked rates once in 2015, once again last year and is expected to do it a third time on Wednesday.
-And it won’t be the last increase: The Fed has predicted it will raise rates three times this year.
+The Federal Reserve hiked rates once in 2015, once again last year and twice in 2017.
+While a rate hike isn’t expected this Wednesday, the Fed has predicted it will raise rates one more time this year.

 Healthier returns on CDs are only one gain from the Fed’s rate-raising campaign.
 Here’s how you can take advantage of other positive outcomes from Fed rate increases.

 If you’re a saver, low interest rates have brought about the financial equivalent of a long drought.
 Any improvement, even modest, is welcome and overdue.
 When savings rates increase, put your money in an interest-bearing account.

 “Rising interest rates would benefit elderly Americans on fixed incomes and others who rely on interest income to help cover their living expenses,” says Alan MacEachin, corporate economist with Navy Federal Credit Union.

 Most broad-based measures of prices have indicated inflation has been a virtual no-show in the U.S. in recent years.
 The central bank’s target for inflation is 2 percent, but it has been falling short of that goal.

 If the Fed achieves its objectives in steering the economy, inflation should remain under control.

 A positive inflation scenario after a rate increase might include “lower prices of imported consumer goods, due to a likely higher exchange value of the dollar if our domestic rate increases are not matched by policy tightening in other major economies,” says Daniil Manaenkov, assistant research scientist at the Research Seminar in Quantitative Economics at the University of Michigan.